GhaziAlibi/dotfiles/README.md

 # Dotfiles

-A personal collection of configuration files for zsh, starship prompt, zim framework, and fzf.
+A personal collection of configuration files for zsh, starship prompt, zim framework, SSH, and more.

 ## Introduction